frederickaplan/fdh/files/PART2/fdh-2-4.md

 It is an intermediary representation between the Bag of Words and the sequential chain.

+Texts can indexed with different granularity of volumes (line, page, chapter, etc.)

+Elements that are indexed can also varied : character, words, sequences of words.

+Michael Witmore conceptualises the text as a "Massively addressable object".
+The book as a physical instance in one of the many levels of address, but this is not the only one.

+The next chapter will look into details on how such indexes can be used to process texts.

 ### 2.2.
 Hierarchical representations : XML

 #### 2.2.1.
 XML: A metalanguage